stryker-mutator/stryker-net/docs/configuration.md

 Config file: See [thresholds](#thresholds-object)

 Must be less than or equal to threshold low.
 When threshold break is set to anything other than 0 Stryker will exit with a non-zero code.
-This can be used in a CI pipeline to fail the pipeline when you mutation score is not sufficient.
+This can be used in a CI pipeline to fail the pipeline when your mutation score is not sufficient.

 ### `threshold-high` <`number`>